Cerebras WSE-3 - The Wafer-Scale AI Engine

 The bandwidth numbers are where the WSE-3 is truly in a different league.
 21 PB/s of on-chip bandwidth versus 26-64 TB/s of HBM bandwidth on GPU systems represents a 300-800x advantage.

-This is not a perfectly apples-to-apples comparison - SRAM bandwidth and HBM bandwidth serve different roles in the memory hierarchy - but the practical impact is significant.
+This isn't a perfectly apples-to-apples comparison - SRAM bandwidth and HBM bandwidth serve different roles in the memory hierarchy - but the practical impact is significant.

-In LLM inference, the dominant cost is reading model weights from memory once per token generated.
+In LLM inference, the dominant cost is reading model weights from memory once per token produced.
 This is the "memory bandwidth bound" regime that limits GPU inference speed.
-On an H100, reading 70GB of model weights at 3,350 GB/s takes approximately 21ms per token - setting a hard floor on generation speed regardless of how many FLOPS the GPU has.
+On a H100, reading 70GB of model weights at 3,350 GB/s takes about 21ms per token - setting a hard floor on generation speed regardless of how many FLOPS the GPU has.

-For models that exceed 44GB - which includes essentially all production LLMs at FP16 precision - the MemoryX external storage system becomes the bandwidth bottleneck.
-Cerebras has not published MemoryX bandwidth specifications, which means the actual inference speed for large models depends on a bandwidth figure the company has not disclosed.
+For models that exceed 44GB - which includes basically all production LLMs at FP16 precision - the MemoryX external storage system becomes the bandwidth bottleneck.
+Cerebras hasn't published MemoryX bandwidth specifications, which means the actual inference speed for large models depends on a bandwidth figure the company hasn't disclosed.
 This is a meaningful gap in the publicly available data.

 Training Performance